raspberrypilearning/comic-character/en/step_6.md

 --- /collapse ---

-If there is a message to show the user, you need to make alertBox appear.
+If there is a message to show the user, you need to make the alert box appear.

 --- task ---

-Set the `display` property for the `#alert` selector to `block`
+In your new if statement, set the `display` property for the `#alert` selector to `block`

 --- code ---
 ---